 One client told me she despises green because it makes her look sick.
-I can't remember her season but she was probably a cool season wearing a warm shade of green, as warm colors on cool seasons can often make them look sickly.
+I can't remember her season, but she was probably a cool season wearing a warm shade of Green, as warm colors on cool seasons can indeed make them look sickly.

 But there is a shade of Green for everyone.
 Like any color, it's all about the undertone, value, and chroma.

-When most people think of green, they usually think of it as a warm color.
-But like most colors, there is a very wide variety of greens.
+When most people think of Green, they usually think of it as a warm color.
+But like most colors, there is a very wide variety of greens, including cool greens.

 Green is a combination of Blue (cool) and Yellow (warm).

-Add just a touch more yellow to green and it becomes a warm green.
-A touch more blue makes it a cool green.
+Add just a touch more yellow to Green, and it becomes a warm green.
+A bit more blue makes it a cool green.